Jesus: Family

-Sanders says that the genealogies of Jesus are based not on historical information but on the authors' desire to show that Jesus was the universal Jewish savior.
+Sanders says that the genealogies of Jesus are based not on historical information but on the author's desire to show that Jesus was the universal Jewish saviour.
 In any event, once the doctrine of the virgin birth of Jesus became established, that tradition superseded the earlier tradition that he was descended from David through Joseph.
 The Gospel of Luke reports that Jesus was a blood relative of John the Baptist, but scholars generally consider this connection to be invented.

 Baptism

-Most modern scholars consider Jesus' baptism to be a definite historical fact, along with his crucifixion.
-Theologian James D. G. Dunn states that they "command almost universal assent" and "rank so high on the 'almost impossible to doubt or deny' scale of historical facts" that they are often the starting points for the study of the historical Jesus.
+Most modern scholars consider Jesus's baptism to be a historical fact, along with his crucifixion.
+The theologian James D. G. Dunn states that they "command almost universal assent" and "rank so high on the 'almost impossible to doubt or deny' scale of historical facts" that they are often the starting points for the study of the historical Jesus.
 Scholars adduce the criterion of embarrassment, saying that early Christians would not have invented a baptism that might imply that Jesus committed sins and wanted to repent.
 According to Theissen and Merz, Jesus was inspired by John the Baptist and took over from him many elements of his teaching.

 Ministry in Galilee

 Most scholars hold that Jesus lived in Galilee and Judea and did not preach or study elsewhere.
 They agree that Jesus debated with Jewish authorities on the subject of God, performed some healings, taught in parables and gathered followers.
-Jesus' Jewish critics considered his ministry to be scandalous because he feasted with sinners, fraternized with women, and allowed his followers to pluck grain on the Sabbath.
+Jesus's Jewish critics considered his ministry to be scandalous because he feasted with sinners, fraternized with women, and allowed his followers to pluck grain on the Sabbath.
 According to Sanders, it is not plausible that disagreements over how to interpret the Law of Moses and the Sabbath would have led Jewish authorities to want Jesus killed.

 According to Ehrman, Jesus taught that a coming kingdom was everyone's proper focus, not anything in this life.
-He taught about the Jewish Law, seeking its true meaning, sometimes in opposition to other traditions.
-Jesus put love at the center of the Law, and following that Law was an apocalyptic necessity.
+He taught about the Jewish Law, seeking its true meaning, sometimes in opposition to traditions.
+Jesus put love at the centre of the Law, and following that Law was an apocalyptic necessity.
 His ethical teachings called for forgiveness, not judging others, loving enemies, and caring for the poor.
 Funk and Hoover note that typical of Jesus were paradoxical or surprising turns of phrase, such as advising one, when struck on the cheek, to offer the other cheek to be struck as well.

 The Gospels portray Jesus teaching in well-defined sessions, such as the Sermon on the Mount in the Gospel of Matthew or the parallel Sermon on the Plain in Luke.
 According to Gerd Theissen and Annette Merz, these teaching sessions include authentic teachings of Jesus, but the scenes were invented by the respective evangelists to frame these teachings, which had originally been recorded without context.
-While Jesus' miracles fit within the social context of antiquity, he defined them differently.
+While Jesus's miracles fit within the social context of antiquity, he defined them differently.
 First, he attributed them to the faith of those healed.
 Second, he connected them to end times prophecy.